SamInTheShell/nvim/README.md

 In normal mode, use `v` to select text.

+In normal mode, use `V` to select lines.

 In visual mode, use `y` to copy selected text.

 In visual mode, use `c` to cut selected text.

+In normal mode, use `P` to paste copied text before.

-In normal mode, use `p` to paste copied text.
+In normal mode, use `p` to paste copied text after.

+In normal mode, use `I` to insert at start of line.

+In normal mode, use `gI` to insert at start of line, ignoring indentation.

+In normal mode, use `A` to insert at end of line.

-In normal mode, use `0` to jump to front of line.
+In normal mode, use `gg` to jump to first line of file.

-In normal mode, use `$` to jump to end of line.
+In normal mode, use `G` to jump to end line of file.

+In normal mode, use `o` to start a new line below the current line.

+In normal mode, use `O` to start a new line above the current line.

+In normal mode, use `J` to join the current line with the next one.

+In normal mode, use `u` to undo last change.

+In normal mode, use `Ctrl + r` to redo last change.

+In normal mode, use `>` to indent text.

+In normal mode, use `<` to dedent text.

 The `<leader>` key is mapped to spacebar, this is important to know when viewing key bindings.